Skip to main content

 Variable values can evaluate to NULL.
 This value symbolizes a non-valid resp. not-existing value of an object.
 For example, if a boolean value could not be calculated since an error occurred during its calculation, it might be set to NULL indicating that it is not known whether the correct value is true or false.

-Undefined Attribute Values
+Undefined Object Property Values

 aVariable.exists()